The Real Estate Antihero

 Since then I have been involved in over 100 transactions, helping families, investors, builders and other individuals buy and sell real estate.

-I also purchased 2 homes that have generated rental income for me, and will continue to do so for years to come.
+I also purchased 2 homes (update 2021: I purchased my 3rd property this year) that have generated rental income for me, and will continue to do so for years to come.

 However, I also almost went completely broke and nearly had to start over.
 The lessons from both experiences were priceless.